 Fish do not directly produce nitrite.
 Rather it is primarily an end product of the first stage of nitrification that occurs within a biofilter.
 Fish constantly excrete ammonia as part of normal metabolism.
 Equation 1 shows the conversion of ammonia to nitrite performed by specific nitrite oxidising filter bacteria.(NOB)

 Like ammonia, nitrite can prove toxic if allowed to accumulate unhindered.
 Unlike nitrification it is not affected by pH.
-Nitrification is constantly producing fish tank nitrite so it is important not hinder its conversion.
+Nitrification is constantly producing nitrite so it is important not hinder its conversion.
 This is one of the many stages that occur as part of the Nitrogen Cycle.

 Secondary Source of Nitrite

-Interpretation of elevated nitrite levels can be a little tricky as it can also accumulate as a result of the denitrification of nitrate.
+Interpretation of the origin of elevated nitrite levels can be a little tricky as it can also accumulate as a result of the denitrification of nitrate.
 This largely occurs under conditions of low dissolved oxygen.
 Such conditions are common in many fish systems either on the pond bottom or within the biofilter.